logictester/sfdc-jit/source/index.rst

 Overview
 ========

-This guide documents the procedure to enable Just in Time (JIT) Provisioning of users from SafeNet Trusted Access to Salesforce.
+This guide documents the procedure to enable Just-in-Time (JIT) Provisioning of users from SafeNet Trusted Access to Salesforce.
 This procedure allows automatic user account creation in Salesforce after successful, SAML based, authentication using SafeNet Trusted Access

 .. note::